Tartar cannot be removed by simple brushing and flossing, but only through professional cleaning by your dentist.

 Schedule Your Next Dental Cleaning in San Diego

 Aside from brushing and flossing your teeth at home, visiting your San Diego dentist, Dr. Safarian for a dental cleaning and exam every six months is the best way to remove plaque and tartar from your teeth and under your gum line.
 If you’re overdue for a dental cleaning, please do not wait.
-Contact one of our dental offices to book an appointment today.
-We have locations in Chula Vista, San Marcos, and Carmel Valley.
+Contact our Chula Vista dental office to book an appointment today.